Do You Have an Accident and Injury Claim Against American Family Insurance?

 - Companies who employed a negligent driver.
 When a driver causes an accident during the course of employment, the employer may share liability.
-Companies can incur liability if they required their drivers to work too long, or negligently hired or trained their employees.
+Companies can incur liability if they require their drivers to work too long, or negligently hire or train their employees.
 Failure to screen for drivers with substance abuse issues may also implicate a company.

 An accident victim who chooses to work with a lawyer will have help clarifying some of the potentially complicated liability factors.
 A lawyer will also advocate for a client through the sometimes difficult insurance claims process, and, if it becomes necessary, pursue litigation to hold all responsible parties liable for damages.

 What Compensation Does a Personal Injury Claim Involve?

 - Compensation for your medical expenses.
 If someone has serious injuries as a result of an auto accident, they may qualify for compensation.
 This may include immediate medical care after the accident and ongoing care and treatment, including physical therapy.

 - Coverage for pain and suffering.
 If a victim’s quality of life diminished as a result of an accident, the victim may fight for compensation for pain and suffering.
 Pain and suffering is hard to calculate, and no amount of money can restore life to the way it was, an award for pain and suffering may help victims move forward with life.